-It’s time to revisit an age-old question – one that, three years later, is still submitted to our contact form on a daily basis – was the “Braindead stage” an effective amiibo training method?
-The short answer is no, but the long answer is why we’re here today: we’re going to break down the “Braindead stage”, clickbait, and how misinformation nearly killed the amiibo training community.
+It’s time to revisit an age-old question.
+One that, three years later, is still submitted to our contact form on a daily basis: was the “Braindead stage” an effective amiibo training method?
+The short answer is no, but the long answer is why we’re here today: we are going to break down the “Braindead stage”, clickbait, and how misinformation nearly killed the amiibo training community.

 To those of you unfamiliar, the “Braindead stage” first appeared in a YouTube video from July 2015.
 Basically, creating a custom stage in a certain way “broke” the game’s AI, causing CPUs and amiibo alike to do absolutely nothing.
 They wouldn’t walk, attack, or make any attempt to recover once knocked off-stage.

 As part of an experiment, the creator of the video decided to raise a Sheik amiibo from Level 1 to Level 50 on this stage.
 He selected a character, set the time to 99 minutes, and did absolutely nothing until time ran out.
 When the match was brought to Sudden Death, he ran off-stage and allowed the amiibo to win.
 After his Sheik reached Level 50, he played against it on a regular stage, allowing it to move and attack for the first time.
 To his surprise, it was incredibly aggressive, and appeared to be more competent than a human-trained amiibo.
 Of course, this fact was picked up by several YouTube channels, who claimed that training an amiibo was “useless” – if doing literally nothing could raise a stronger character, why bother doing it yourself?